samuelmartingc/blog/content/post/first-steps-with-no-sql-mongodb.md

 I am supposing that you have nodeJS already installed.
 But if you need to install it, just follow a simple guide to install node and npm before following with this tutorial.

-Ok, the first step is to create a main file, i have called it app.js
+Ok, the first step is to create a main file, I've called it `app.js`

     touch app.js

 Then insert this code with your favourite editor.